p-rivero/lcc/README.md

 **[Work in progress]**

 ## Building the compiler
-1. Choose the destination directory for the binaries: `export LCCDIR=~/lcc`.
-Other directories can also be used, as long as they don't require root permissions.
+1. Choose the destination directory for the binaries, and add it to the your console's rc file (`.bashrc` or equivalent):
+    - Add the following line to your file: `export LCCDIR=~/lcc`.
+    - I recommend `~/lcc`, but other directories can also be used, as long as they don't require root permissions.
 2. Create the destination directory: `mkdir $LCCDIR`.
 3. Make sure that all `.md` files use LF line termination instead of CLRF.
 Git will sometimes convert all line endings to CLRF automatically.
 4. Run `make all`.
 The compiler should finish with warnings but no errors.
-5. (Optional) Create an alias (add to `.bashrc` or equivalent): `alias lcc="$LCCDIR/lcc"`
+5. (Recommended) Create an alias (add to `.bashrc` or equivalent): `alias lcc="$LCCDIR/lcc"`
 6. (Optional) Update the manfiles `cp doc/*.1 /usr/local/man/man1`

 **Some possible errors:**